JaHes/bittrex-py/README.md

 ---|---|:---
 market | required | A string literal for the market (eg: 'btc-eth').

-**.marketsummaries()**
-Used to get the last 24 hour summary of all active markets.
-*Parameters:*
-None

 **.marketsummary('market')**
 Used to get the last 24 hour summary for a given market.
+A specific market can be requested.
 *Parameters:*

 parameter|required|description
 ---|---|:---
-market | required | A string literal for the market (eg: 'btc-eth').
+market | optional | A string literal for the market (eg: 'btc-eth').
+If ommited, will return for all markets.

 **.orderbook('market', 'type')**
 Used to get the orderbook for a given market.